psamsotha/psamsotha.github.io/_posts/jersey/2015-12-27-jersey-configuration-properties.md

 ---
 layout: post
-title: "Jersey Configuration Properties"
+title: "Working with Jersey Configuration Properties"
-description: "A few different ways to work with configuration properties in Jersey"
+description: "A few different ways of how we can use configuration properties in a Jersey application."
 categories: jersey
 thumb: "abandoned-chair"
 featured: true